 Keeping sensitive information such as passwords and tokens secure is crucial when working with Python notebooks.
 One way to increase security is to store secrets outside your code and use environment variables to access them.
 Environment variables are global variables that exist outside the context of your notebook, allowing you to store and retrieve information without exposing it in your code.

 By using environment variables to store sensitive information, you can keep secrets out of your code and increase the security of your notebook.
-In addition, this approach simplifies sharing and version control because you can distribute your notebooks without exposing sensitive data or having to manually remove it before sharing.
+Additionally, this approach simplifies sharing and version control because you can distribute your notebooks without exposing sensitive data or having to manually remove it before sharing.

 7. Review and refactor regularly